Artickatz/CTF-Signal9/README.md

-# CTF Writeups for Signal-9 CTF
+# Solutions for Signal-9 CTF

 ## Misc